 In 2014, I took a trip through Spain, Portugal, and Morocco.
-It was at this time that I ended up in Salamanca Spain, an intellectual center of Northwestern Spain that boasts the Country’s oldest university, more importantly it is known for a traditional meat pie called Hornazo.
+It was at this time that I ended up in the Spanish city of Salamanca, an intellectual center of Northwestern Spain that boasts the Country’s oldest university, more importantly it is known for a traditional meat pie called Hornazo.

 For those of you looking for a comprehensive explanation of the Camino de Santiago, the rich literary history of Salamanca, why the scallops shells are all over the place, or even the necromantic history of the city, I’m sorry to disappoint.

 This post is mostly about meat pies and how male students will stick it anywhere.

 Hornazo is a stuffed meat pie that has eggs, ham, Chorizo, and ground meat.
 It can be found in other parts of Spain now, but when you combine this little pocket of goodness with the scenic backdrop of Salamanca’s rich culture, you’ve got a meal worth the pilgrimage.

 The Hornazo is woven into the history of Salamaca and like most great things in life, it involves students, sex workers, and the Catholic Church.
 The university was the center of intellectual thought and theology during Spain’s golden age, but despite all this, young men will be young men.

 La Puerta de Salamanca is an intricately carved piece on the face of the university.
 It was commissioned in the 16th century and has been adopted into the mythos of the city.
 Somewhere on this fascade is a small carving of a skull and a frog: